umijs/dumi/docs/guide/basic.md

 export default () => <h1>Hello dumi!</h1>;
 ```

+Writing code in the markdown is yet not so smooth and easy as in `tsx` due to the absence of type suggestion, and thus we recommend using the [TS in Markdown Visual Studio extension](https://github.com/Dali-Team/vscode-ts-in-markdown).

 #### Using component in demo

 dumi has a very important principle: **developers should use components like users**.